Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations.md

 The category objects appear in a layout of circular arcs.
 The graph is used to show progress towards a maximum value/goal.
 Only a single value has to be set to use the visualization, but a total of four values can be set:
 * Angle: Dictates the angle measure of the arc.
 Color can be bound to this value.
 * Color: Value with sole purpose of setting color of the arcs, either conditional or a linear gradient.
 * Min value: Category object with an aggregated value below this will be pruned.
+This must be a consant.
 * Max value: The aggregated values will be compared to this.
 All values exceeding this will be capped at the maximum angle measure (270 degrees).
+This must be a constant.

 ## Column chart
 A *column chart* has the same functionality as a [bar chart](#bar-chart).